 At Levens CE School our Christian Values are very important to us.
 Chosen by everyone in our school community, they underpin our ethos and lead us on the right path in our daily lives; in and out of the classroom.
 We aim to explicitly teach all learners about these values through all areas of the curriculum and in collective worship and assemblies.
 We also expect all members of our school community to demonstrate and model these Christian Values through their daily interactions with one another.
 The promotion and celebration of these is fundamental to positive behaviour in school and enables us all to learn, grow and care for one another.

-Our eight values are: Respect, Koinonia, Endurance, Compassion, Thankfulness, Forgiveness, Peace and Love.
+Our eight values are: Respect, Koinonia, Endurance, Compassion, Thankfulness, Forgiveness, Peace, Service, Truth and Love.

 Each term we explore one of our Christian values in greater depth.